sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Capability:

 : The extent of an SACM component's ability enabled by the functions (bundled into building blocks) it is composed of.
-Capabilites are propagated by a SACM component and can be discovered by or negotiated with other SACM components.
+Capabilities are propagated by a SACM component and can be discovered by or negotiated with other SACM components.
 For example, the capability of a SACM Provider may be to only provide endpoint management data, or only a subset of that data.

 Collection Task:

-: The task by which endpoint attributes and/or corresponding attribute values are collected.
+: The task by which endpoint attributes and/or corresponding attribute values about a target endpoint are collected.
+There are three types of collection tasks, each requiring an appropriate set of functions to be included in the SACM component conducting the collection task:

+: Self-Reported: A SACM component located on the target endpoint itself conducts the collection task.

+: Collected: A SACM component located on an Endpoint different from the target endpoint conducts the collection task via interfaces available on the target endpoint, e.g. SNMP/NETCONF or WMI.

+: Observed: A SACM component located on an Endpoint different from the target endpoint observes network traffic related to the target endpoint and conducts the collection task via interpretation of that network traffic.

 Consumer: